ckRobinson/multi-column-markdown/README.md

 # Version History

 ### **0.6.0**
-Major refactor of rendering process to make extension more simple.
-Updated the refresh loop to keep things from being redrawn too frequently.
-Added single column feature.
+- Major refactor of rendering process to make extension more simple.
+- Updated the refresh loop to keep things from being redrawn too frequently.
+    - This change should help fix some of the flashing issues seen on iframe and other elements.
+- Added single column feature.

 ### **0.5.0**
 This release fixes the export to PDF functionality that was missing as well as fixing some other input and render bugs that had slipped by testing.